noahehall/theBookOfNoah/databases/mysql_new.md

   - OPTIONS
     - `temporary` create a temporary table that can be accessed only by the current connection thread and is not accessible by other users

+### TABLE OPTIONS
+  - notes
+    - all options come after the closing paranthesis of the column definitions
+  - `auto_increment` assign a unique identification number automatically to the column in each row added to the table
+    - auto_increment = 1000 - starts at 1000 instead of 1
+  - `avg_row_length` for large tables set the avg row length for better table optimization
+    - avg_row_length = 12638
+  - `character set` - sets the character set to use for character data in the table
+    - often used with `collate`
+  - `collate` - sets the alphabetizing order to use with character data int he table
+    - does not affect columns for which the collation and character sets have been set explicity
+  - `checksum` - enables/disables a checksum for a table
+    - 0 = disable
+    - 1 = enable
+  - `comment` see important keywords
+  - `connection` for tables that use the federated storage engine
+    - to federate an existing table with a remote connection you have to alter the table
   - `delay_key_write` delays updates of indexes until the table is closed
     - 1 = enable
     - 0 = disable
+  - `engine` see storage engines
+  - `insert_method` see table engines, merge
+- `max_rows` & `min_rows`
+  - set the max/min rows of a table

+#### TABLE ENGINES
+  - formaly known as `table type`
+  - make a backup of yoru table and data before converting to a different engine type
+    - a table engine cannot be converted to `blackhole` or `merge`
+  - manages queries and interfaces betweena users sql statements and the databases backend storage, is the critical software any database management system

+##### TABLE ENGINE OPTIONS (for all)
+  - `key_block_size` see performance
   - `row_format` instructs the storage engine how to store rows of data
     - myisam tables
       - dynamic - variable length
       - fixed -
       - compressed - requires the utility myisampack
       - redundant - change a compressed myisam to uncompressed
+      - see myisampack
     - compact - for innodb tables

-    - `character set` - sets the character set to use for character data in the table
+##### MERGE
+  - create a table based on two/more other tables
+  - you have to specify the `insert_method` (first|last)
-    - `collate` - how the data is alphabetized
+    - first -  first table listed in the `union` is used for isnerts
+    - last - opposite of `first`
+  - `union` change the tables that make up a merge table

+##### BLACKHOLE

+##### MYISAM
+  - if using `fulltext` indexes
+    - this table cannot be converted to `InnoDB`
+  - `pack_keys` see performance

+##### INNODB
-    - `checksum` - enables/disables a checksum for a table
+  - use tablespaces instead of individual file  for each table
-      - 0 = disable
-      - 1 = enable
+  - tablespace - an involve multiple files and can allow a table to exceed the filesystem file limit

+##### FEDERATED
+  - see `connection`

 ### COLUMN NOTES